 Anthropology is unique among the social sciences in considering humankind from a holistic perspective that aims for an understanding of how culture, biology, history, and language intersect.
-We have a rigorous well-balanced four-field (biological, archaeological, cultural, and linguistic anthropology) undergraduate program.
-Our faculty ably cover a range of substantive, methodological, and theoretical areas in courses that provide students with a solid grounding in anthropological perspectives.
-Undergraduates have an opportunity for hands-on experience in our summer archaeology field school as well as training in archaeological, osteological, ethnographic, and primatological methods.
-All these and other topics help students understand ideas and issues that they confront as citizens and in their careers.
+A rigorous well-balanced four-field (biological, archaeological, cultural, and linguistic anthropology) undergraduate program helps students understand ideas and issues that they confront as citizens and in their careers.
+Undergraduates have an opportunity for hands-on experience in the summer archaeology field school as well as training in archaeological, osteological, ethnographic, and primatological methods.

-- The Anthropology honors program provides an optional capstone experience for students.
+In addition, the Anthropology Honors program provides an optional capstone experience for students.
 The year-long program enables students to focus on a particular empirical issue in an anthropological subdiscipline and to write an honors thesis based on that research.

 *All Purdue University College of Liberal Arts majors prepare students with the skills identified as contributing to professional success: communicating and listening well, an understanding and appreciation of diverse points of view, creative thinking and problem solving, a collaborative mindset, the ability to synthesize complex ideas and communicate them clearly, and a Boilermaker work ethic.